The Cost of a Heat Pump (2025 Guide)

 How Much Does a Heat Pump Cost?

-The cost of a heat pump largely depends on the unit’s size.
+The cost of a heat pump largely depends on the unit’s size and efficiency rating.
 Larger units designed to heat and cool bigger spaces will naturally be more expensive.
 Below, you’ll find average costs for buying and installing a heat pump/air handler combo with a minimum 14.3 SEER2 rating.

 If you’re also replacing and installing new ductwork, it can run anywhere between $2,000-$3,000 per ton depending on factors such as the region you live in and the location of the ductwork.
 Difficult-to-access ductwork leads to higher costs.